 How to choose the best epilator

-The epilator market is growing, so it's pretty difficult for laypeople to quickly figure out which epilator to buy.
+The epilator market is growing, making it quite difficult for laypeople to quickly figure out which epilator to buy.
 However, you can save yourself the stress of research by choosing the best brands and reading online reviews about the product.
-As a general rule, make sure your brand offers a money-back guarantee and provides a hassle-free way of communication in case you have any questions.
+As a general rule, make sure that your brand offers a money-back guarantee and provides a hassle-free way of communication in case you have any questions.

 Is it worth using an epilator?